Connect the World

-Connect the World takes viewers on a journey across continents, beyond headlines and into histories of the stories that are changing our world.
+Live from Abu Dhabi Connect the World takes you on a journey across continents, investigating the stories that are changing our world.

-Connect the World takes viewers on a journey across continents, beyond headlines and into histories of the stories that are changing our world.
+Live from Abu Dhabi Connect the World takes you on a journey across continents, investigating the stories that are changing our world.

 Finance Minister: Hope for struggling Greeks